MatteoLacki/LFQBench2/README.md

-# Welcome to LFQBench2: an R package that can be used to compare protein/peptide quantification results
+# Welcome to LFQBench2
+## an R package used to compare protein/peptide quantification results

 ### Installation
 Install `devtools` with